Facebook: News Feed

 News Feed appears on every user's homepage and highlights information including profile changes, upcoming events and friends' birthdays.
 This enabled spammers and other users to manipulate these features by creating illegitimate events or posting fake birthdays to attract attention to their profile or cause.
+Another issue is that the birthday of Leap-Day babies (those born on February 29 in leap years) is neglected three years out of four, along with memories of that day.
 Initially, the News Feed caused dissatisfaction among Facebook users; some complained it was too cluttered and full of undesired information, others were concerned that it made it too easy for others to track individual activities (such as relationship status changes, events, and conversations with other users).
 Zuckerberg apologized for the site's failure to include appropriate privacy features.
 Users then gained control over what types of information are shared automatically with friends.
 Users are now able to prevent user-set categories of friends from seeing updates about certain types of activities, including profile changes, Wall posts and newly added friends.

 On February 23, 2010, Facebook was granted a patent on certain aspects of its News Feed.
 The patent covers News Feeds in which links are provided so that one user can participate in the activity of another user.
 The sorting and display of stories in a user's News Feed is governed by the EdgeRank algorithm.
 The Photos application allows users to upload albums and photos.
 Each album can contain 200 photos.
 Privacy settings apply to individual albums.
 Users can "tag", or label, friends in a photo.
 The friend receives a notification about the tag with a link to the photo.
 This photo tagging feature was developed by Aaron Sittig, now a Design Strategy Lead at Facebook, and former Facebook engineer Scott Marlette back in 2006 and was only granted a patent in 2011.

 On June 7, 2012, Facebook launched its App Center to help users find games and other applications.